ToDou/CalendarPager/README.md

 # CalendarPager
 This is one horizontal calendar with viewPager.

 The header is create by recyclerview.
 Every item draw base week by week.You can slide the week recyclerview to next week or pref.
-I write it because I have used in my work.
+I write it because I have used in my work.You just input your first and last day.
+Then the calendar will be create one by one.

 Maybe not perfect.
 I will thanks for your suggestion.

 Screeshot
 ====